josephjeganathan/BedeGaming.github.io/source/_posts/2015-07-22-how-to-continuously-deploy-entire-environment.markdown

 *He looks innocent enough here, but he can mess up your entire production environment* *Photo courtesy Universal Pictures/Everett Collection*

-Conan essentially acts as a coordination and orchaestration layer on top of Octopus Deploy, and a source of truth for the state of any given OD environment.
-Conan records the state of an environment, either on demand or to schedule.
-Conan can coordinate between multiple instances of Octopus Deploy, when for example you may have an OD instance per-client.
+Conan essentially acts as a coordination and orchestration layer on top of Octopus Deploy, and a source of truth for the state of any given OD environment.
+It records the state of an environment, either on demand or to schedule.
+We're also considering it could coordinate between multiple instances of Octopus Deploy, when for example you may have an OD instance per-client.

-Quick rundown of what we're using it for:
+Quick rundown of how it works:

 First thing you need to do is take a snapshot, which captures all component release versions on selected environment: